rocamdev/portfolio/sendgrid-php/CONTRIBUTING.md

 ##### Execute: #####

-See the [examples folder](https://github.com/sendgrid/sendgrid-php/tree/master/examples) or [README](https://github.com/sendgrid/sendgrid-php/blob/master/README.md) to get started quickly.
+See the [examples folder](examples) or [README](README.md) to get started quickly.

-If you are using composer, replace <PATH_TO> with the path to your `vendor/autoload.php`.
-Otherwise, include lib/loader.php.
+We prefer the use of the Composer autoloader by loading `vendor/autoload.php`.

-<a name="understanding-the-codebase"></a>
+The examples will load `sendgrid-php.php` which is in the project root.
+This file verifies the existence of the Composer autoloader and warns you if dependencies are missing.

-## Understanding the Code Base
+## Understanding the Codebase

 **/examples**